danbz/aesthetic-programming/source/7-VocableCode/Readme.md

 Different `if` statements are implemented in *Vocable Code*.

-The snippets of Vocable Code concerning the first conditional structure:
+The snippets of code concerning the first conditional structure:

 ```javascript
 if (queers[WhoIsQueer].myStatement == "null" ||